apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-coupled/install-operator.md

 deployment.apps/doris-operator created
 ```

-#### Check doris operator status
+#### Verifying doris operator deployment
-To check the deployment status of Doris Operator:
+Use the kubectl get pods command to check the status of the Doris Operator's pods.
+The deployment is successful if the pod is in the Running state and all containers are ready.
+By default, Doris Operator is deployed as a single instance in the doris namespace.
 ```shell
 kubectl get pod --namespace doris
 ```